andlyu/random-text-gen/DEMO.md

+Sample Sentance.java<br/>
+Independent clauses. <br/>

+	Emily appeared at a field.
+	Jennifer will sleep at the house.
+	A mud and a gray joke are a baby with the car.
+	Hannah will opperate the purple boat in a sea.
+	James, Robert and Robert will write the text on the wood.
+	Oliver tells a poem with a Risk.
+	Hannah wrote the textbook on a cloth.
+	The student opperates a canoe in a pool.
+	Jacob and Barbara tell the poem with a man.
+	Oliver senses the Robert in the river.
+	Oliver and delicious Harry drew the sketch with the pencil.
+	The big beast and the orange pet appeared with the game.
+	Robert is with a game.
+	The small river will open at the night.
+	Freezing Jack and swift Jacob will opperate the truck at the field.
+	Emily plays near a store.
+	A Risk will become with a bush.
+	The girl has a purple store with the vegetable.
+	Sophia follows a big George with a game.
+	Old Sarah will draw a noisy drawing with a brush.
+	Deafening Luke creates a textbook with the Risk.

 Clause.java sample text<br/>

+Some of the sentences use either previous subject or object phrases as the subject.<br/>
+The second paragraph builds sentences from the same clause.<br/>

 	A person writes the green textbook with the pen.
 	The green textbook has a quiet pet with a drink.